Executive Director- Karen Roller

 Dave has 16 years of experience as an undergraduate professor, and more recently as the Associate Dean of the School of Theology and Ministry, and chair of the Division of Religion and Philosophy at Indiana Wesleyan University (’00-’10).
 Prior to his career as a professor, Dave served as a pastor and spent ten years as a Computer Systems Analyst with Nationwide Insurance.

-David and his wife, Angie, have two adult children and two beautiful granddaughters.
+David and his wife, Angie, have two adult children and three beautiful granddaughters.
 David and Angie live in Marion, IN.

 Drew joins the Circle of Hope community as a business man.
 Drew is a fourth generation cattle rancher, working with his family at Stoker-Kirkpatrick ranches since he was 10 years old.